izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/README.md

   * Describes how to set up and administer Horde.<br>
   **Audience:** Build/dev ops teams, admins.
 * [**Horde Internals**](Docs/Internals.md)
-  * Describes how to build and modify Horde, and its architecture.<br>
+  * Describes how to build and modify Horde and its architecture.<br>
   **Audience:** Developers wishing to extend Horde.

 ## Further Reading